2020Vis13079846/iGate/README.md

 *It can talk to iBoot, but tsss...*

-iGate is a powerful, simple and multi-functional toolkit for interacting with iBoot.
+iGate Toolkit is a powerful, simple and multi-functional toolkit for interacting with iBoot.

 ## Usage